fbpx

 When your first five-year segment is exhausted, then we move the second five-year segment into your no market risk segment.
 Each five-year segment is invested more aggressively.
 For example, the money you need 25 years into retirement will be invested with an aggressive growth risk tolerance because we can let time work on our side to hit our target rate of return.
 In comparison, the money you need during years six thru ten of retirement will be invested more conservatively to hit our target rate of return.
 Doing this allows us to make an ally of time instead of being fully invested in a conservative portfolio throughout retirement that may generate a 3-4% annual return to draw off of.

 The Lifetime Income Model has been tested throughout the early 2000s tech crash, 2007-08 global financial crisis, and the 2020 pandemic.
 The model was created with a goal that allows investors to have a reliable monthly income and not make emotional decisions when the market is selling off like it has been so far this year.
-If you have questions or would like to chat with Ben about your retirement plan, please Schedule a Meeting Here.
+If you have questions or would like to chat with Ben about your retirement plan, please schedule a time below.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 All performance referenced is historical and is no guarantee of future results.
 The economic forecasts set forth in this material may not develop as predicted and there can be no guarantee that strategies promoted will be successful.
 No strategy assures success or protects again loss.